 Now David was settled in his palace "and the Lord had given him rest from all his enemies" (2 Sam 7:1-4).
 But the rest did not last for very long.

 David wanted to be sure that God had a place where He could be worshipped.
-Until now, the Ark of the Covenant which God had commanded Moses to make, rested in a tent which David had set up on the lower slopes of the hill Jerusalem.
+Until now, the Ark of the Covenant rested in a tent which David had set up on the lower slopes of Jerusalem.